 RNAs in circulation carry sequence-specific regulatory information between cells in plant, animal, and host-pathogen systems.
-Such RNA can cross generational boundaries, as evidenced by double-stranded RNA (dsRNA) from somatic cells of the nematode C. elegans silencing genes of matching sequence in the germline and in progeny.
-Here we dissect the intergenerational path taken by dsRNA from parental circulation and discover that cytosolic entry in the parental germline and/or developing progeny through the dsRNA importer SID-1 varies based on developmental time and dsRNA substrates.
-Temporary loss of SID-1 causes changes in the expression of the sid-1-dependent gene sdg-1 that can last for more than 100 generations.
-The SDG-1 protein is enriched in perinuclear Z granules required for heritable RNA silencing, but it is expressed from a retrotransposon targeted by such RNA silencing.
-This autoinhibitory loop reveals how retrotransposons could persist over evolutionary time by hosting genes that regulate their own silencing.
+Such RNA can cross generational boundaries, as evidenced by somatic double-stranded RNA (dsRNA) in the nematode C. elegans silencing genes of matching sequence in progeny.
+Here we dissect the intergenerational path taken by dsRNA from parental circulation and discover that cytosolic import through the dsRNA importer SID-1 in the parental germline and/or developing progeny varies with developmental time and dsRNA substrates.
+Loss of SID-1 enhances initiation of heritable RNA silencing within the germline and causes changes in the expression of the sid-1-dependent gene sdg-1 that last for more than 100 generations after restoration of SID-1.
+The SDG-1 protein is enriched in perinuclear Z granules required for heritable RNA silencing but is expressed from a retrotransposon targeted by such silencing.
+This auto-inhibitory loop reveals how retrotransposons could persist by hosting genes that regulate their own silencing.